Sync & CRDT System

 CRDTs are data structures that can be replicated across multiple computers, modified independently, and merged without conflicts.

 Last-Write-Wins (LWW):haex-vault uses LWW semantics with Hybrid Logical Clocks.
-The change with the highest timestamp always wins, ensuring deterministic conflict resolution across all devices.
+The change with the highest HLC always wins, ensuring deterministic conflict resolution across all devices.

 CRDT Columns

-Every synced table has three special columns that enable CRDT functionality:
+Every synced table has two special columns that enable CRDT functionality:

 CREATE TABLE haex_passwords (